Effective mass theorems with Bloch modes crossings: Introduction

 \subsection{Ideas of the proofs and organisation of the paper}

 We follow the semi-classical approach developed in~\cite{CFM1,CFM2} which is based on semi-classical analysis.
-In these references, the Bloch modes in consideration are smooth, and we have exhibited the role of the critical points of the Bloch modes as principal contributors to the weak limits of the time-averaged energy densities.
+In these references, the Bloch energies in consideration are smooth, and we have exhibited the role of the critical points of the Bloch energies as principal contributors to the weak limits of the time-averaged energy densities.
 We have also explained how a second microlocalisation allows to compute quantitatively this contribution.
 We follow here this scheme of thoughts with additional difficulties that are two-fold.

-Firstly, in order to consider general initial data as in Theorem~\ref{theorem:1d} and~\ref{theorem0}, and to decompose them on the Bloch modes, we shall need to treat infinite series.
-The assumption that the data are bounded in~$H^s_\eps(\R^d)$ for $s>d/2$ is the key point that we use technically for treating this issue.
+Firstly, in order to consider general initial data as in Theorem~\ref{theorem:1d} and~\ref{theorem0}, and to decompose them on the Bloch energies, we shall need to treat infinite series.
+The assumption that the data satisfy~{\bf H0} is the key point that we use technically for treating this issue.
 We explain in Section~\ref{sec:prooflemma} how we perform the decomposition and which properties of the solution we use.

-The second difficulty comes from the lack of regularity of the Bloch modes close to the crossing sets, which requires to perform semi-classical calculus with symbols of low regularity, what we do by using and developing ideas from~\cite{FGL}.
-We explain and construct in Sections~\ref{sec:basic} and~\ref{sec:twomic} the semi-classical and two-microlocal analysis of our problem.
+The second difficulty comes from the lack of regularity of the Bloch energies close to the crossing sets, which requires to perform semi-classical calculus with symbols of low regularity, what we do by using and developing ideas from~\cite{FGL}.
+We explain and construct in Sections~\ref{sec:basic} and~\ref{section:twomic} the semi-classical and two-microlocal analysis of our problem.